fjacupar/MapGameApp/README.md

 ## Build

 Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Tipically you will host the dist folder in a server to serve the app but you can serve the dist folder in local by running `ng serve --prod`.
+Tipically you will host the dist folder in a production server to serve the app but you can serve the dist folder in local by running `ng serve --prod`.
 This starts a local HTTP server with production files.
 Navigate to http://localhost:4200/ to view the application.